-The first concern of both store owners and developers is how smooth and easy the installation process is.
-Most of Magento 2 blog extensions might be installed on-the-go ? fast and easy, just like any other module (OOTB feature ?
-Out Of The Box).
-Moreover, it can simply integrate with your store current template, which gives you a variety of additional opportunities.
-As a result you get solid product: Store Blog extension = Content Marketing solution.
+The first concern for both store owners and developers is whether there is a smooth and easy the installation process.
+Most of the Magento 2 blog extensions can be installed on-the-go – fast and easy, just like any other module (OOTB feature – Out Of The Box).
+Moreover, it can simply integrate with your store's current template, which presents you with a variety of additional opportunities to consider.
+As a result, you get a solid product: Store Blog extension = Content Marketing solution.
 This might be the strong pros #1 of Magento 2 blog module.

-Regarding Wordpress, everybody understands it’s a stand-alone entity and experienced developer should deal with its installation.
-Then your store developer should configure your WP blog and create a database.
-As a result you get two different entities: Magento 2 Store + Wordpress Blog = Content Marketing Solution.
-I guess, we may consider this as a cons #1 of Wordpress.
+Regarding Wordpress, everybody understands it’s a stand-alone entity and an experienced developer is required to deal with its installation.
+Next, your store developer needs to configure your WP blog and create a database.
+As a result, you get two different entities: Magento 2 Store + Wordpress Blog = Content Marketing Solution.
+For now, let's consider this as a cons #1 of Wordpress.

 1:0 for Blog extension!